davidovich/summon/README.md

 Why not use git directly?

-While you could use git directly to bring an asset directory with a simple git clone, the result does not have executable properties. while in summon you leverage go execution to bootstrap in one phase.
+While you could use git directly to bring an asset directory with a simple git clone, the result does not have executable properties.
+In summon you leverage go execution to bootstrap in one phase.
 So your data can do:

 ```
 go run github.com/davidovich/summon-example-assets/summon --help